 Technology highlight

-• Ability to target cryptic sites & has small molecule binding pockets • Targeted pharmacological action with low systematic exposure • Long half-life, similar to monoclonal antibody • Multivalent target engagement of DFC increases potency of API and reduces resistance potential • Extracellular targeted action
+• Long half-life, similar to monoclonal antibody • Ability to target cryptic sites & has small molecule binding pockets • Targeted pharmacological action with low systematic exposure • Multivalent target engagement of DFC increases potency of API and reduces resistance potential • Extracellular targeted action

 Technology main components